reinhart1010/nix/docs/en/common/ivpn.md

 `ivpn status`

-- Print a list of available servers to connect to:
+- List available servers to connect to:

 `ivpn servers`